 This project will help support the peer workforce through providing formalised guidance for governments, employers and the peer workforce about support structures required to sustain and grow the workforce.
 Although local and regional peer workforce frameworks exist, the development of national guidelines will ensure consistency across Australia.
 National guidelines will also be a step towards professionalisation of the peer workforce.

-In collaboration with RMIT University, we have launched a national online survey to help inform the initial draft of the Peer Workforce Development Guidelines.
-Anyone who works in the mental health sector is invited to complete the survey.
+In collaboration with RMIT University, we conducted a national online survey to help inform the initial draft of the National Peer Workforce Development Guidelines.

 National Peer Workforce Development Guidelines Steering Committee

 The National Mental Health Commission has established a Steering Committee to oversee the Commission’s work to develop the National Peer Workforce Development Guidelines under Action 29 of the Fifth National Mental Health and Suicide Prevention Plan Implementation Plan.

 Following an extensive expression of interest process, we received a high number of quality applications from individuals, peaks and other organisations.
 An independent panel, which included independent consumer and carer peer workers, met to assess the applications.
 The following individuals have been selected to sit on the Steering Committee:

 - Maureen Lewis (NMHC Deputy CEO; Chair)

 - Margaret Doherty (Carer Peer Worker; Deputy Co-Chair)